 Why do smart people defend stupid ideas?
 It’s easy to blame organizational culture – think about the Not-invented-here syndrome so nicely described in Morten Hansen’s book “Collaboration”.
 But there is clearly a personal and very emotional component to it.
-A recent study (Blind in one eye: How psychological ownership of ideas affects the types of suggestions people adopt) confirmed that we tend to treat our ideas as a form of personal psychological property – and defend it.
+A social psychology study (Blind in one eye: How psychological ownership of ideas affects the types of suggestions people adopt) confirmed that we tend to treat our ideas as a form of personal psychological property – and defend it.
 So much about diversity of thought!

 Perhaps not surprisingly, organizational psychologists found that increased engagement with an idea impacts how open to changing that idea we are.
 But there is a twist.
 We are pretty open to adding to our idea while being resistant to taking away from it.
 We treat ideas like possessions – to which we happily add but from which we only reluctantly strip away.